StNamesLab/StreetNamesDatabase/README.md

 ## Citation
 If you use the data provided in this repository or obtanied throught the web search apps on STNAMES LAB, please cite:
 Carmona-Derqui, D., Gutiérrez Mora, D., & Oto-Peralías, D. (2023).
-The spatial distribution of street names: visualizing and tabulating street-name data. [https://doi.org/10.31219/osf.io/4v2bx](https://doi.org/10.31219/osf.io/4v2bx)
+"Tabulating and Visualizing Street Name Data in the U.S. and Europe".
+Environment and Planning B: Urban Analytics and City Science, forthcoming.

 ## Contributing to the StreetNamesDatabase
 Researchers and other users interested in expanding the geographic coverage of the StreetNamesDatabase and the associated search apps are encouraged to contact the authors (dotoper@upo.es or memerto@gmail.com) to provide assitance regarding i) the country's language and its special characters, ii) a geographic layer containing the boundaries of towns or other local administrative units, and iii) testing the search app.